pr-curtis/pr-curtis.github.io/DH/network_analysis.md

 <p></p>
 Note that in the above table there are a number of "unknown" figures with S# or R# labels.
 One discovery I made in the visualization data process is that Cytoscape would collapse names that were the same.
 Thus, if the sender or recipient of a letter was unknown and they were not given a unique label, the program erroneously assumed they were all the same person.
 <p></p>
-For the <b>nodes</b> (descriptive attributes of each entry), I was interested in seeing how the network operated across social groups (warriors, courtiers, artisans, etc.) and the status (high or low) therein.
+For the descriptive attributes of each node, I was interested in seeing how the network operated across social groups (warriors, courtiers, artisans, etc.) and the status (high or low) therein.
 In part, this is because my corpus of letters demonstrates the hierarchy of passing orders down from daimyo to <em>kokujin</em> through several layers of command.
-The chart below shows my nodes table, where I indicated which writer from the edges table (sender or recipient, all placed in a single list in which they appear only once) coincided with which descriptive attribute by social group and status.
+The chart below shows my node attribute table, where I indicated which writer from the edges table (sender or recipient, all placed in a single list in which they appear only once) coincided with which descriptive attribute by social group and status.
 <p></p>
 <p></p>
 <center>